jomartin-999/spring-boot-for-vmware-gemfire/docs/data.md

-Controlling the import is also important when you use SBDG’s `@EnableClusterAware` annotation to push configuration metadata from the client to the cluster in order to define server-side `Region` instances that match the client-side `Region` instances, especially client
+Controlling the import is also important when you use [spring-boot-gemfire-name]’s `@EnableClusterAware` annotation to push configuration metadata from the client to the cluster in order to define server-side `Region` instances that match the client-side `Region` instances, especially client